 Unlike computer viruses and worms, Trojans are not able to self-replicate.

-Exploits are programs that contain data or code that takes advantage of a vulnerability within application software that’s running on your computer.
+Exploits are programs that contain data or code that take advantage of a vulnerability within an application on your computer.

 Rootkits are designed to conceal certain objects or activities in your system.
-Often their main purpose is to prevent malicious programs being detected – in order to extend the period in which programs can run on an infected computer.
+Often their main purpose is to prevent malicious programs being detected, in order to extend the period in which the programs can run on an infected computer.